Narayana108/awesome-privacy/README.md

 > Use GNU/Linux !
 There are many many different flavours to choose from depending on your needs and wants.
 - [TailsOS](https://tails.boum.org/) - Most secure and private, boots off a usb
-- [QubeOS](https://www.qubes-os.org/) - Most secure and private, boots off a usb
+- [QubeOS](https://www.qubes-os.org/) - Also very secure and private
 - [distrowatch](https://distrowatch.com/) - A list of the most popular GNU/Linux OS's
 - Beginners:
   - [Manjaro Linux](https://manjaro.org/)